ED2: Environment Dynamics Decomposition World Models for Continuous Control: Environment Dynamics Decomposition

 with a set of sub-dynamics functions $\{P_1, ..., P_k\}$ that $P_i : S \times A^{G_i} \rightarrow H$, and a decoding function $f_c: H \rightarrow S$.
 Note $H$ is a latent space and $a^{G_i} \in A^{G_i}$ is a sub-action (projection) of action $a$. \end{defi}

 Intuitively, the choice of partition $\mathcal{G}$ is significant to the rationality of dynamics decomposition, which should be reasonably derived from the environments.
-In this section, we mainly focus on dynamics modeling, and we will introduce how to derive the partition $\mathcal{G}$ by using SD2 in section \ref{sec:dynamics-discovery}.
+In this section, we mainly focus on dynamics modeling, and we will introduce how to derive the partition $\mathcal{G}$ by using SD2 in \cref{sec:dynamics-discovery}.

-To implement D2P, we use model $M^i_{\phi_i}$ parameterized by $\phi_i$ (i.e., neural network parameters) to approximate each sub-dynamics $P_i$.
-As illustrated in Figure~\ref{fig-alg}, given a partition $\mathcal{G}$, an action $a$ is divided into multiple sub-actions $\{a^{G_1}, \cdots, a^{G_k}\}$, each model $M^i_{\phi_i}$ takes state $s$ and the sub-action $a^{G_i}$ as input and output a latent prediction $h^{i} \in H$.
-The separate latent predictions $\{h^1, \cdots, h^k\}$ are aggregated and then decoded for the generation of state $s^{\prime}$ and reward $r$.
-For each kernel described in Section \ref{sec:kernel_classification}, we provide the formal description here when combine with D2P:
+To implement D2P, we use model $M^i_{\phi_i}$ parameterized by $\phi_i$ to approximate each sub-dynamics $P_i$.
+As illustrated in \cref{fig:ED2_overview}, given a partition $\mathcal{G}$, an action $a$ is divided into multiple sub-actions $\{a^{G_1}_t, \cdots, a^{G_k}_t\}$, each model $M^i_{\phi_i}$ takes state $s_{t-1}$ and the sub-action $a^{G_i}_{t-1}$ as input and output a latent prediction $h^{i} \in H$.
+The separate latent predictions $\{h^1, \cdots, h^k\}$ are aggregated and then decoded for the generation of state $s_{t}$ and reward $r_{t}$.
+For each kernel described in \cref{sec:kernel_classification}, we provide the formal description here when combine with D2P:

-We propose a set of kernels, where each kernel models a specific sub-dynamics with the input of current state $s$, corresponding sub-action $a^{G_i}$ and hidden state $h_{t-1}$ (ignored when applying on non-recurrent kernel).
+We propose a set of kernels, where each kernel builds a specific sub-dynamics with the input of current state $s$, corresponding sub-action $a^{G_i}$ and hidden state $h_{t-1}$ (ignored when applying on non-recurrent kernel).
 The output of all kernels is averaged to get the final output $h_t$.
-The prediction of reward $r_t$ and state $s_t$ is generated from the output $h_t$.
-Specifically, we provide an example when combining with the kernel of Recurrent State-Space Model (RSSM) \citep{DBLP:conf/icml/HafnerLFVHLD19} in Figure~\ref{fig-rnn}, which is a representative recurrent kernel-based world model.
+The prediction of reward $r_t$ and state $s_t$ is generated from output $h_t$.
+Specifically, we provide an example when combining with the kernel of Recurrent State-Space Model (RSSM) \cite{DBLP:conf/icml/HafnerLFVHLD19} in \cref{fig:RSSM-ED2}, which is a representative recurrent kernel-based world model.
 The original single kernel implemented as GRU are replace by multiple kernels with different action input.